 Call To Action

-You may have heard District 4 will soon be home to 100 families who have been without homes.
-The hotel at 7525 E Hampden Ave will soon be converted into housing for these families with wrap around support.
-(Please refer to the attached flyer.)
+The hotel at 7525 E Hampden Ave has been converted into housing for these families with wrap around support.

 A UHNC family has offered to be a donation drop off point for our neighborhood.
 They will then take the donations the last couple miles to Councilwoman Romero-Campbell's office for distribution.
-In addition we ask that any one who can make it attend the Community Information Meeting on Dec 16th at 10am as a show of support.
-(Please refer to the attached flyer.)
+In addition we ask that any one who can make it attend the Community Information Meeting on Dec 16th at 10am as a show o support.
+Kathy and Allen Meyer at 4545 E Harvard Ave have placed a donation box on the West side of their garage for donations.
+Please have donations dropped off.
+Kathy and Allen will be making regular trips to deliver these donations to the official dropoff location.

 Some of the many things to consider when thinking about these families: